Menu

 And that’s why freewriting will help you create stronger website copywriting content.

-Simply grab yourself some paper and a pen (yes, we’re going to do this the old-fashioned way!), set your timer for ten minutes, and start writing about whatever you’d like without a single rule to follow.
+Simply grab some paper and a pen (yes, we’re going to do this the old-fashioned way!), set your timer for ten minutes, and start writing about whatever you’d like without a rule to follow.

 5. Find Data